In this post you are going to learn how to make your ex miss you.

 When her ex saw her?

-Remember this was after she had completed a healthy period of no contact.
+Remember this was after she had completed a healthy period of no contact, giving her the benefits of silence that brings.

 You can’t do this anywhere nearly as effectively if it is a couple days after the breakup.